By Brandon Peters, MD

 For further advice on how to sleep best on a plane, or on how to adjust to jet lag, consider some additional reading.
 If you really do get to sleep, you might also wonder how to avoid snoring on a flight.
 Sweet dreams and safe travels.

-Brandon Peters, MD, is the writer on sleep for Verywell.com, a neurology-trained sleep medicine specialist at Pulmonary and Sleep Associates of Marin in Novato, Calif., and consulting assistant professor at the Stanford Center for Sleep Sciences and Medicine.
+Brandon Peters, MD, is the writer on sleep for Verywell.com, a neurology-trained sleep medicine specialist at Virginia Mason Medical Center in Seattle, and adjunct lecturer at the Stanford Center for Sleep Sciences and Medicine.